Teddymannen/mataffaren-case-updated/README.md

 To test that there is at least 1 product in the category we check the length of `responseData.results`.

-To test that products in category have necessary properties we loop through all products in `responseData.results` and check that they have the properties `name`, `image.url`, `price` and `priceUnit`.
+To test that products in category have necessary properties we loop through all products in `responseData.results` and check that they have the properties `name`, `image.url`, `price`, `priceUnit` and `code`.
 We deem these neccessary because they are used in the frontend.

 To test that the product list is sorted correctly we loop through all products and compare the current product with the next one.
 We made a function `compareValues` which returns `true` if the current product should be before the next one in the list and `false` otherwise.
 We then check that `compareValues` returns `true` for all products in the list.